 In some cases, degenerative disc disease can cause numbness and a tingling sensation in the arms and legs.
 Or, it may can cause your leg muscles to become weak.
 Both of these mean the discs may be affecting nearby nerves as they emerge from the spine.

 If you are experiencing low back pain or pain in your buttocks and thighs, a doctor will examine you applying pressure to different areas to see where it hurts.
 In some cases, the doctor may refer you to have an:

 What are the non-surgical options for degenerative disc disease?

 Treatment for degenerative disc disease aims to relieve symptoms and improve the function of the lower back.

 Initial treatment may include medications such as analgesics which help reduce the pain, non-steroidal anti-inflammatory drugs – NSAIDS – which reduce the pain and inflammation and steroid injections which reduce inflammation and provide short-term relief.

 Your doctor may refer you to see a physiotherapist who can show you a range of exercises and stretches which can improve the flexibility and strength of your back muscles.

-Our expert team specialises in treating degenerative disc disease using advanced non-surgical techniques including stem cell therapy, AMPP® Activated Mesenchymal Pericyte Plasma (using Lipogems® technology) and Platelet Rich Plasma (PRP) therapy.
+Our expert team specialises in treating degenerative disc disease using advanced non-surgical techniques including mesenchymal stem cell therapy Micro-Fragmented Adipose Tissue (MFAT), Bone Marrow Aspirate Concentrate (BMAC) and Platelet Rich Plasma (PRP).

 Such treatments may be an alternative for patients suitable for surgery or a possible treatment option for those in whom surgery is not an option (see below).